sean-adams/dataslayer/README.md

 dataslayer
 ==========

-A Chrome extension to enhance debugging of some frequently-used tag management platforms (Google Tag Manager and Tealium) in combination with some frequently-used tags.
+A Chrome extension to enhance debugging of some frequently-used tag management platforms (Google Tag Manager and Tealium) in combination with some frequently-used tags (Google Analytics, Adobe Analytics/Omniture, Floodlight).

 Installation
 ------------